Frequently Asked Questions Pinball Museum

 Do you take credit/debit cards?

 Absolutely!
 We accept Visa, Mastercard, American Express, Discover, and most debit cards.
 We also accept Apple pay.
+Order your admission on hour home page with your specific date and time slot.

 Where are you located?